Speakers

 Brian O'Keefe , who works closely with Eleven Angling published his first fly-fishing photo at the ripe old age of 16.
 Today, more than 50 years later, angling and photography have taken him to such far-flung locales as Cuba, Tonga, Bikini Atoll, New Zealand, Chile, Argentina, Kenya, Sierra Leone, Kashmir, England, Brazil, Nicaragua....
 As much he enjoys jaunts to the Bahamas, Belize, and the Yucatan, O'Keefe is most at home on his home waters in the Northwestern United States.
 He moved to Bend, Oregon, in 1975 and guided on the Deschutes, North Umpqua, and Klamath rivers in California through the late '70s.
 O'Keefe has lived on steelhead rivers, bass lakes, and trout streams like the Metolius River.
 Today he lives in Eastern Idaho, near the South Fork of the Snake River, the Teton River, and the Henry’s Fork.
 O'Keefe has been published in numerous fly-fishing magazines, newspapers, tackle catalogs, books, and websites, and was co-owner of Catch Magazine for seven years.
 Check out his work at his website, www.brianokeefephotography.com.

 Texas native Steven Palmer grew up fishing for bass and bluegill with his father in the creeks and rivers around Dallas-Fort Worth.
 Summer trips to Colorado were his introduction to fly fishing–and the rest is history.
 Today Palmer is the fishing manager for Orvis and teaches numerous fly-fishing and fly-tying classes.
 He still loves to fish locally but has branched out to pursue gar and carp along with nontypical species all over the world.
 Palmer has run the hosted travel program at Orvis Plano, taking participants to popular locales as diverse as Bolivia, Montana, Belize, Louisiana, and Iceland.
 He enjoys offering casting instruction and helping students overcome any bad habit they’ve developed on the water.
-New to fly fishing or don’t know where to begin?
-Be sure to sit in on Palmer’s “Fly Fishing 101” class.
+New to fly fishing or don’t know where to begin when you want to travel to fly fish?
+Be sure to sit in on Palmer’s “Destinations Near & Far" class at this year's festival.

 Jason Randall’s credits much of his passion for fishing to his father.
 “Some of my earliest and happiest memories involve fishing,” he recalls.
 “I remember many trips to Canada or Minnesota for pike and small mouth.”
 As a young man, he learned fly fishing from other mentors.